-To secure the restraint, connect the restraint handle to the foot restraint latch bracket.
-To release the restraint, press the lever on the foot restraint.
+To secure the restraint, connect the restraint buckle to the foot restraint latch bracket.
+TO release the restraint, press the release button in the center of the buckle.

-Cargo Box (HDX)
+Cargo Box

 The cargo box on this ROV can be converted to a "flat-bed" cargo platform.
 To convert your cargo box to a flat-bed, use the following procedure.